Usaid-Bin-Rehan/FAST_Resources_Reverse_Indexing/README.md

 ### ii.
 If only single file is found then its keys (file paths and Relevance score) is fetched from src dict (DB)
 ### iii.
 If multiple files are found then their file paths are intersected and the intersection's keys are fetched

-## 5. CICD (database.py)
+## 5. CICD (database.py --> AWS + GitHub-Actions)
 ### i.
 Iniating SQLite database with text columns: Word, Topic, File and integer column: Relevance score
 ### ii.
 Creating Index at runtime on Word column and initiating Search Pattern 1 that allows search with Topic
 ### iii.
-Creating Index at runtime on Word column and initiating Search Pattern 1 that allows search without Topic
+Creating Index at runtime on Word column and initiating Search Pattern 2 that allows search without Topic
 ### iv.
-Inserting the Word and its Topic, File Path, and Relevance score (Term Frequency calculated in main.py)
+Inserting the Word and its Topic, File Path, and Relevance score (TF in main.py for ordering search results)
 ### v.
-Searching in database using SQL query with input word with results in decreasing order of Relevance score
+Using S3 as front, DynamoDB over SQLite, and Actions to trigger Lambda API-Gateway when new file added

-# _Need to fix documentation below:_
+# _Need to fix documentation below & Create separate Contributions Guidline file:_
 ## Generate Reverse Index Flow
 Iterate over all the documents and generate index to make searching possible
 ### Steps